brainlock/ios-remote-inspector/README.markdown

 - Alternatively, you may open the Safari Bonjour network browser, you will find the service advertised there as "Remote Webkit Inspector".
-- Shake your phone to get out of the WebView and back to the recent sites list.
+- Shake your phone to access the toolbar: from there you can go back to the recent sites list, or reload the page.

 ## HACKING